Underwater Intention Recognition using Head Motion and Throat Vibration for Supernumerary Robotic Assistance

 urldate = {2023-06-26},

-booktitle = {IEEE International Conference on Automation Science and Engineering (CASE)},
+booktitle = {IEEE International Conference on Automation Science and Engineering (CASE2023)},

 address = {Auckland, New Zealand},